BHoM/BHoM/CONTRIBUTING.md

 - Just get involved in the community

   Even if you do not have code to contribute you can still get involved.
 Join the discussion on existing issues and pull requests, or open a new question issue to ask about any aspect of the BHoM code or toolkits.
-  Also do feel free to ask questions or join the conversation on [BHoM Slack](https://join.slack.com/t/bhom/shared_invite/enQtNTE3NTM0NTkxMDc0LWYyZDMwZTA4MDg1ZDk2NmE3OGZlNzNhNzk2M2M2OTI0NmE2MGJkOTdjNTI3MGNiZTBmYTFiOGU5ZjZjZGIxMzg) :mega:
+  Also do feel free to ask questions or join the conversation on [BHoM discussions](https://github.com/orgs/BHoM/discussions) :mega:

 - Contribute documentation

   Know some details that are not documented?
 Think that the documentation that is there is lacking detail?
-Got an example or tutorial you would like to share? :mortar_board: Feel free to [submit a documentation issue](https://github.com/BHoM/documentation/wiki/Submitting-an-Issue) and submit pull requests related to documentation too.
+Got an example or tutorial you would like to share? :mortar_board: [See editing the documentation]https://bhom.xyz/documentation/Contributing/Editing-the-documentation/) and submit pull requests related to documentation too.
 If you've published some samples or tutorials somewhere else online, let us know!

 - Suggest a new Toolkit

   Use an application that does not already have a BHoM Adapter?
-  Reach out on [https://bhom.slack.com/](https://join.slack.com/t/bhom/shared_invite/enQtNTE3NTM0NTkxMDc0LWYyZDMwZTA4MDg1ZDk2NmE3OGZlNzNhNzk2M2M2OTI0NmE2MGJkOTdjNTI3MGNiZTBmYTFiOGU5ZjZjZGIxMzg) and let us and others know what you'd like to see. :raising_hand:
+  Reach out on [https://github.com/orgs/BHoM/discussions](https://github.com/orgs/BHoM/discussions/categories/ideas) and let us and others know what you'd like to see. :raising_hand:

 - Building a new BHoM Toolkit yourself?